Pandharpur Vari

-Pandharpur Wari, or Wari is a yatra to Pandharpur, Maharashtra, to honor Vithoba.
+Pandharpur Vari, or Vari is an annual Yatra to Pandharpur, Maharashtra, to honor Vithoba.
 It involves carrying the paduka of a saint in a palkhi, most notably of Dnyaneshwar and Tukaram, from their respective shrines to Pandharpur.
 Many pilgrims join this procession on foot.
-Warkari is a Marathi term which means "one who performs the wari".
+Varkari is a Marathi term which means "one who performs the Vari".
 The tradition is more than 700 to 800 years old.